-- the vegetated buffer is to be maintained; and - no habitable structures shall be built within 30 meters of the ALR agricultural boundary.
+- the vegetated buffer is to be maintained; and - no habitable structures shall be built within 30 m of the ALR agricultural boundary.

-The proposed land use and the agricultural parcels of land, on the non-farm side of the agricultural area must be consistent with the Ministry of Agriculture's Guide to Edge Planning.
+The proposed land use and the agricultural parcels of land on the non-farm side of the agricultural area must be consistent with the Ministry of Agriculture, Forestry and Fisheries' Guide to Edge Planning.

-- FA.19 Encourage agriculture development to reduce GHG emissions and implement adaptation strategies consistent with provincial best practices. ▲ - FA.20 Encourage and support valueadded agricultural activities that improve farm economic viability. - FA.21 Expand agricultural environmental plans to more areas within the region to increase the protection for groundwater and other environmental values. - FA.22 Increase the number of farms with secure water supplies and reduce the impacts of agriculture on strained aquifers. ★ - FA.23 Only consider outdoor recreation uses on non-ALR lands where it can be demonstrated that there is no reduction in the amount of land being used for agricultural purposes and no impact on surrounding agricultural uses on lands designated Agricultural and Rural. - FA.24 Discourage subdivision of rural settlement areas and all land in the ALR to smaller parcels for residential use.
+- FA.16 Encourage the adoption of Environmental Farm Plan best management practices to more farms within the region to promote sustainable and regenerative agriculture. - FA.17 Increase the number of farms with water storage options to reduce the impacts of agriculture on strained aquifers and watersheds. - FA.18 Only consider outdoor recreation uses on non-ALR lands where it can be demonstrated that there is no reduction in the amount of land being used for agricultural purposes and no impact on surrounding agricultural uses on lands designated Agricultural and Rural. ▲